bringey/sthreads/README.md

-# c11threads
+# sthreads
-Unix and Windows compatible implementation of C11's threads.h
+A simple Unix and Windows compatible implementation of C11's threads.h